CHANCEL REPAIR LIABILITY

 From time to time, Diocesan Registrars receive enquiries from solicitors acting for purchasers of property as to whether any particular property carries with it a liability for chancel repairs.
 For the reason already given, that there is no definitive diocesan register, it is unlikely that a Registrar can, without a good deal of research, give a categoric answer one way or the other as to whether there is any person or body liable to meet the cost of repair of the chancel of a church, unless the Registrar happens to have documentary evidence in the Registry that the liability exists in a particular case.

-In the Peterborough Diocese, in 1977, and again in 2002, the Registrar asked the Archdeacons to include in their annual Articles of Enquiry to the churchwardens, some questions regarding chancel repair liability.
+In the Peterborough Diocese, in 1977, and again in 2002, the Registrar asked the Archdeacons to include in their annual Articles of Enquiry to the Churchwardens, some questions regarding chancel repair liability.
 Churchwardens were asked if they knew of the existence of a lay rector and, if so, when was the last time that the lay rector was asked to contribute to the cost of repairs to the chancel.
-The Registrar retains the results of such enquiries.
-If a solicitor acting for the purchaser of a property in a parish in the Diocese of Peterborough wishes to enquire of the Registrar whether any particular land carries the liability for chancel repairs, the Registrar is willing to advise whether there is any relevant information in the Archdeacons’ returns, or in the Registry archives, but the absence of any relevant information does not guarantee that no liability exists.
-The solicitor and/or the purchaser may have to undertake their own further research.
+The Registrar is prepared to respond to written enquiries from solicitors and prospective purchasers as to whether the returns refer to any particular parish.
+But the Registrar cannot give any guarantee as to the accuracy of the information provided.
+The absence of any relevant information does not guarantee that no liability exists.
+Nor does the inclusion of an alleged lay rector guarantee that such lay rector ever was or remains liable.
+The results simply reflect the knowledge or belief of the Churchwardens at the time.
+A solicitor or the purchaser of a property, who is concerned as to whether any liability exists and affects a particular property, should have a search carried out by a company specialising in chancel repair liability searches.
+The Registrar can provide the names of companies which do such work.